 - i.
-Generally, condominiums are subject to review as subdivisions, but under certain circumstances they may be exempt from review, provided they Condominiums constructed on land previously subdivided in compliance with these regulations and the MSPA; or on lots within incorporated cities/towns are exempt from review if: - a.
+Generally, condominiums are subject to review as subdivisions, but under certain circumstances they may be exempt from review, provided they constructed on land subdivided in compliance with these regulations and the MSPA; - a.
 The approval of the original subdivision of land expressly contemplated the construction of the condominiums and any applicable park dedication requirements have been met; or - b.
 The condominium proposal is in conformance with applicable local zoning regulations where local zoning regulations are in effect. - ii.
 Generally, subdivisions created by rent or lease are exempt from the surveying and filing requirements of the MSPA and these regulations, but must be submitted for review and approved by the governing body before portions may be rented or leased - a.
 When the land upon which an improvement is situated has been subdivided in compliance with the MSPA, the sale, rent, lease or other conveyance of one or more parts of a building, structure, or other improvement situated on one or more parcels of land is not a division of land and is not subject to the MSPA or these regulations;

 - b.
 The sale, rent, lease, or other conveyance of one or more parts of a building, structure or other improvement, whether existing or proposed, is not a division of land and is not subject to the requirements of the MSPA or these regulations. - c.
 A division of land created by lease or rental of contiguous airport related land owned by a city, county, the state, or a municipal or regional airport authority is not subject to the MSPA or these regulations, provided that the lease or rental is for onsite weather or air navigation facilities, the manufacture, maintenance, and storage of aircraft, or air carrier related activities - d.
 A division of state-owned land is not subject to the MSPA or these regulations unless the division creates a second or subsequent parcel from a single tract for sale, rent, or lease for residential purposes after July 1, 1974 - e.
-The MSPA and these regulations do not apply to deeds, contracts, leases, or other conveyances which were executed prior to July 1, 1974. - instruments of transfer of land which is acquired for state highways may refer by parcel and project number to state highway plans which have been recorded in compliance with 60-2-209, MCA, and are exempted from the surveying and platting requirements of the MSPA and these regulations.
+The MSPA and these regulations do not apply to deeds, contracts, leases, or other conveyances which were executed prior to July 1, 1974. - A. Instruments of transfer of land which is acquired for state highways may refer by parcel and project number to state highway plans which have been recorded in compliance with 60-2-209, MCA, and are exempted from the surveying and platting requirements of the MSPA and these regulations.
 A survey or plat for the recordation of an instrument transferring title to a remainder that was created when the state obtained property for a highway right-of-way is not required.
 [44 A.G.
 Op.
 25 (1992)].
-If such parcels are not shown on highway plans of record, instruments of transfer of such parcels shall be accompanied by and refer to appropriate certificates of survey and plats when presented for recordingCondominiums constructed on land previously subdivided in compliance with these regulations; or on lots within incorporated cities/towns are exempt from review if: - A. The approval of the original subdivision of land expressly contemplated the construction of the condominiums and any applicable park dedication requirements have been met; or - B.A.
-The condominium proposal is in conformance with applicable local zoning regulations. - A division of land is created by order of any court of record in this state or by operation of law or that, in the absence of agreement between the parties to the sale, could be created by an order of any court in the state pursuant to the law of eminent domain, Title 70, Chapter 30.
-Before a court of record orders a division of land, the court shall notify the governing body of the pending division and allow the governing body to present written comments on the subdivision. - A division of land is created to provide security for mortgages, liens, or trust indentures for the purpose of construction, improvements to the land being divided, or refinancing purposes.
+If such parcels are not shown on highway plans of record, instruments of transfer of such parcels shall be accompanied by and refer to appropriate certificates of survey and plats when presented for recording. - iii.
+A division of land is created by order of any court of record in this state or by operation of law or that, in the absence of agreement between the parties to the sale, could be created by an order of any court in the state pursuant to the law of eminent domain, Title 70, Chapter 30.
+Before a court of record orders a division of land, the court shall notify the governing body of the pending division and allow the governing body to present written comments on the subdivision. - 3.
+A division of land is created to provide security for mortgages, liens, or trust indentures for the purpose of construction, improvements to the land being divided, or refinancing purposes.